 Slots – ARIA

-For a little more low-brow fun, try themed slot machines such as The Walking Dead, the Simpsons.
-Wheel of Fortune, and Anchorman.
+For a little more low-limit fun, try themed slot machines such as The Walking Dead, the Simpsons, Wheel of Fortune, and Anchorman.
 These pop culture machines are a blast to play alongside friends.
 If you can earn 500 M-Life points, you’ll qualify to enter a slot tournament where you’ll have a chance to compete and win big.
 These generate a lot of buzz, though, so you’ll have to get lucky to even participate.